james-sexton96/rezzy/README.md

    - Document preamble with formatting settings
    - Header with name and contact information
    - Objective/summary section
-   - Areas of Expertise section (generated from the `interests` array in JSON Resume)
    - Skills section with categories and keywords
    - Experience section with work history, responsibilities, and achievements
+   - Interests section with categories and keywords
    - Education section with degrees and institutions
    - Certifications section (if available)